codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 This is the name of the column that uniquely identifies the records in this table.
 This does not necessarily have to match the primary key that is specified in the database, but is used with methods like ``find()`` to know what column to match the specified value to.

+.. note:: All Models must have a primaryKey specified to allow all of the features to work
+    as expected.

 **$returnType**